 In this article:

 You need to plan the shipping strategy for your store.
-Keep in mind that it might change as your business grows.
-Ecwid offers flexible shipping setup and you can work out the strategy that works best for you and switch it to some other one if needed.
+Keep in mind that your strategy might change as your business grows.
+Ecwid offers flexible shipping setup so you can find the strategy that works best for you and adjust if needed.

 There are three basic strategies.